UT-Application-Development-Association/Contribution-Guidelines/README.md

 ## Install WebStorm
 https://www.jetbrains.com/webstorm/download

-For developers who prefer ide in JetBrains-style, WebStorm is also a great and smart IDE for web development.
+For developers who prefer IDE in JetBrains-style, WebStorm is also a great and smart IDE for web development.
 ## Install node.js & npm
 ### Linux & WSL
 Go to https://nodejs.org/en/download, right-click on the `64bit` button next to `Linux Binaries (x64)`, Then select `copy link address`.